By jurisdiction

 California calculators

-5 statute-cited calculators across 1 cluster, all reviewed against California's current statute and regulation.
+10 statute-cited calculators across 2 clusters, all reviewed against California's current statute and regulation.
 Planning tools, not professional advice.

 Cal.
 Const.
 Art.
 XIIIA + Civil Code